slacksec/golang-devops-stuff/docs/source/config/outputs/elasticsearch.rst

 - server (string):
     ElasticSearch server URL.
 Supports http://, https:// and udp:// urls.
     Defaults to "http://localhost:9200".
+- connect_timeout (int):
+    Time in milliseconds to wait for a server name resolving and connection to ES.
+    It's included in an overall time (see 'http_timeout' option), if they both are set.
+    Default is 0 (no timeout).
 - http_timeout (int):
     Time in milliseconds to wait for a response for each http post to ES.
 This may drop data as there is currently no retry.
 Default is 0 (no timeout).
+- http_disable_keepalives (bool):
+    Specifies whether or not re-using of established TCP connections to ElasticSearch should be disabled.
+Defaults to false, that means using both HTTP keep-alive mode and TCP keep-alives.
+Set it to true to close each TCP connection after 'flushing' messages to ElasticSearch.
+- username (string):
+    The username to use for HTTP authentication against the ElasticSearch host.
+    Defaults to "" (i. e. no authentication).
+- password (string):
+    The password to use for HTTP authentication against the ElasticSearch host.
+    Defaults to "" (i. e. no authentication).

+.. versionadded:: 0.9

+- tls (TlsConfig):
+    An optional sub-section that specifies the settings to be used for any SSL/TLS encryption.
+This will only have any impact if `URL` uses the `HTTPS` URI scheme.
+See :ref:`tls`.
+- use_buffering (bool, optional):
+    Buffer records to a disk-backed buffer on the Heka server before writing them to ElasticSearch.
+Defaults to true.
+- buffering (QueueBufferConfig, optional):
+    All of the :ref:`buffering <buffering>` config options are set to the standard default options.

 Example: